Increasing the clock speed of a thermodynamic computer by adding noise

-We consider a thermodynamic computer composed of $N$ units with real-valued scalar amplitudes $S_i$.
-Amplitudes could represent physical distances, if units are realized mechanically\c{dago2021information}, or voltage states, if realized by RLC circuits\c{aifer2023thermodynamic,melanson2023thermodynamic}.
-Units interact via the potential $V({\bm S})$, which in some computers consists of pairwise couplings between units\c{aifer2023thermodynamic,melanson2023thermodynamic}.
+{\em Increasing the clock speed of a thermodynamic computer---} We consider a thermodynamic computer composed of $N$ units with real-valued scalar amplitudes $S_i$.
+Amplitudes could represent physical distances, if units are realized mechanically\c{dago2021information}, or voltage states, if realized by RLC circuits\c{aifer2024thermodynamic, melanson2025thermodynamic}, or phases, if realized by Josephson junctions\c{ray2023gigahertz}.
+The performance of the thermodynamic computer is then set by the characteristic time constants of these devices, roughly milliseconds, microseconds, or nanoseconds, respectively.
+Our simulation model runs on a conventional computer; when realized in {\em hardware}, the thermodynamic computer program runs automatically, driven only by thermal fluctuations\c{aifer2024thermodynamic, melanson2025thermodynamic}.
+Units interact via the potential $V({\bm S})$, which in existing thermodynamic computers consists of pairwise couplings between units\c{aifer2024thermodynamic, melanson2025thermodynamic}.

 Units evolve according to the overdamped Langevin dynamics \beq \dot{S}_i = -\mu \frac{\partial V({\bm S})}{\partial S_i}+ \sqrt{2 \mu \kt} \, \eta_i(t). \eeq Here $\mu$, the mobility, sets the time constant of the computer.
-For the thermodynamic computers described in Refs.\c{aifer2023thermodynamic,melanson2023thermodynamic}, which are realized by RLC circuits, $1/\mu \propto RC \sim 1$ microsecond.
+For the thermodynamic computers described in Refs.\c{aifer2024thermodynamic,melanson2025thermodynamic}, which are realized by RLC circuits, $1/\mu \propto RC \sim 1$ microsecond.
 The combination $\kt$ is the thermal energy scale -- $k_{\rm B}$ is Boltzmann's constant and $T$ is temperature -- and $\eta$ is a Gaussian white noise with zero mean, $\av{\eta_i(t)}=0$, and covariance $\av{\eta_i(t) \eta_j(t')}=\delta_{ij} \delta(t-t')$.
-The Kronecker delta $\delta_{ij}$ indicates independence between different noise components, and the Dirac delta $\delta(t-t')$ indicates the absence of time correlations.
+The Kronecker delta $\delta_{ij}$ indicates the independence of different noise components, and the Dirac delta $\delta(t-t')$ indicates the absence of time correlations.
 The noise $\eta$ represents the thermal fluctuations inherent to the system.
-We consider the interaction $V$ and the noise $\eta$ to specify the {\em program} of the thermodynamic computer.
+We consider the interaction $V({\bm S})$ and the noise $\eta$ to specify the {\em program} of the thermodynamic computer.

 Now say that we have a thermodynamic computer program \eq{lang1} whose dynamics is slow, and so takes a long time to run (and to equilibrate, if that is our goal).
 The most direct way to speed up the computer is to increase the mobility parameter $\mu$, which sets the computer's time constant.
 However, for RLC circuits we do not have unlimited freedom to do this, and timescales much shorter than microseconds are difficult to arrange.